axelvaldez/radical-companies/_posts/Posts/2022-09-29-fiat-dictatorships.markdown

   </tr>
  </table>
  <p>Dictatorships <em>have to</em> become kleptocracies to fund private goods (<em>aka</em>, corruption) at the expense of public goods.<a href="#en01"><sup id="bm01">1&nbsp;</sup></a> Take, for example, Russia, North Korea, and Cuba: they have enough of an economy to fund the violence necessary to maintain tbeir dictatoships in power, but not enough to do maintenance of their infrastructure.</p>
  <p>Dictatorships are repugnant, but are they <em>illegal</em>?
-There is no effective international law, so everything they do is&hellip; undefined.
+There is no  international law to declare them illegal, so everything they do is&hellip; undefined.</p>
- <p>At the business level, national laws make what businesses do legal.
-But traditional businesses are <span class="_paradigm">FIAT</span> dictatorships, with all the power centralized in the hands of the owners.</p>
+ <p>At the business level, national laws make businesses legal.
+Given that businesses are <span class="_paradigm">FIAT</span> dictatorships, with all the power centralized in the hands of the owners, having owners collect all the profits is legal.
+But, I claim, not even the best way to grow wealth.</p>
+ <p>The brilliance of the stock market is the realization that it takes a community to grow.
+In this case, it was a community of well-to-do people with capital to help businesses grow.<p>
+ <p class="citation">1790: The Philadelphia Stock Exchange is formed, helping spur the development of the U.S.’s financial sectors and the country’s expansion west.</p><a href="#en02"><sup id="bm02">2&nbsp;</sup></a>
+ <p>Unlike the US Constitution, the stock market has been pretty much stuck, in spite of weak attempts to broaden its base.
+For one, the ruthless competition and predatory practices that it developed over the years has prevented from doing so.</p>
  <p>Of note, <span class="_paradigm">RADICAL</span> companies and organizations will be incubated <em>inside</em> the <span class="_paradigm">FIAT</span> system.
 In time this will transform the <span class="_paradigm">FIAT</span> system itself.</p>

 <h1 class="_section">ENDNOTES</h1>